If you’re looking for the best things to do in Savannah, Georgia, to make your trip the most memorable, you’ve come to the right place!

 This list would not be complete without a few recommendations to see some paranormal activity.

-One of the most well-known things to do in Savannah is to take a ghost tour since it’s known as America’s most haunted city.
+One of the most well-known things to do at night in Savannah is to take a ghost tour since it’s known as America’s most haunted city.

 There’s a variety of ghost tours in Savannah to choose from depending on the level of thrill you’re looking for.